AuDigitalHealth/lingo/docs/design/technologies.md

 The IMS is a cookie-based authentication mechanism, where cookies with the `.ihtsdotools` domain are passed around to provide the users' credentials.

+### CIS

+The Concept Identifier Service is used to pre-allocate concept identifiers, which makes it possible to bulk create concepts in the authoring platform.
+This is used to reduce the amount of time it takes to create the required concepts for newly authored medicines.

+The CIS is ran and mainteneded by ihtsdo.

 ### API

 ##### Spring Boot